 - 3 coordinating fabrics

-4. Fold fabric over one side of the canvas and staple.
+- Fold the fabric over one side of the canvas and staple.

-5. Repeat step 4 on the opposite side making sure the fabric is taught.
+- Repeat step 4 on the opposite side, making sure the fabric is taught.

-7. Pull the fabric on the corners up and fold to the side creating a diagonal crease along one side.
+- Pull the fabric on the corners up, and fold to the side, creating a diagonal crease along one side.

-12. When gluing the other side of the chain, be sure to hold the chain taut while the glue is drying or it will loosen and sag.
+- When gluing the other side of the chain, be sure to hold the chain taut while the glue is drying, or it will loosen and sag.

-Next you’ll need to stop by the fabric store unless you have some material you’ve been hanging onto that you want to put on display.
-Remember that old Madonna t-shirt in your closet you just can’t bear to get rid of?
+You’ll need to stop by the fabric store unless you have some material you’ve been hanging onto that you want to put on display.
+Remember that old t-shirt in your closet you just can’t bear to get rid of?
 Why not repurpose it as art?

 Once you’ve got your supplies, place the frame on the fabric and cut around it leaving at least an inch on each side.
 This will depend on how thick your canvas is.
 The fabric should cover the frame just like the canvas does.

-Now for the corners.
+Now for the corners!
 They look a little bit intimidating, but they’re really no sweat.
-Take the loose fabric and pull it up and back towards the center of the frame.
+Take the loose fabric, and pull it up and back towards the center of the frame.
 One side will fold at a diagonal along the side of the frame.
-Make sure you smooth out any bumps and then staple it in place.
-Two shots should work.
+Make sure you smooth out any bumps and then staple it firmly in place.

 If you want to add chain or other embellishments to your artwork, you can easily do so with hot glue.

-We added gold chain to spice up our solid blue fabric.
-Snip the chain to your desired length using wire cutters.
-Then glue one side of the chain to the back of the frame.
-Let it dry before you do the other side or the chain will drag through the glue.
+We added gold chain to spice up our solid blue fabric!
+Snip a chain to your desired length using wire cutters, then glue one side of the chain to the back of the frame.
+Let it dry before you do the other side, or the chain will drag through the glue.
 When you glue the other side, pull it tight and hold it until the glue is dry or the chain will sag.

 That’s it!
 This project is so quick and easy.
-And the best thing about it is that you can reuse the frames if you want to change up the design in your house.
-Simply remove the staples and make them again with new fabric.
+You've added some original pieces to your art collection, and are ready to get to hanging your art.
+The best thing about this DIY is that you can reuse the frames if you want, to change up the designs featured in your home.
+Simply remove the staples and make them again with new fabric!